Andy16823/GFX-Next/README.md

 ## **Getting Started**
 Installation Guide for GFX (.NET 8)

-1. Install the GFX NuGet Package ´dotnet add package GFX´
+1. Install the GFX NuGet Package `dotnet add package GFX`
 2. Download the Native Dependency [(libbulletc)](https://gfx-engine.org/downloads/)
 3. Extract the file and place the libbulletc binary in your project folder (next to your .csproj).
 4. Ensure the native library is copied to your build output folder